 If you are feeling particularly over-burdened by stress to the point that your mental and physical health is deteriorating, then you should seek help from a qualified psychologist or other healthcare professional.

 If you are experiencing stress through having a poor credit history and unable to open a bank account with a traditional high street bank and in turn, unable to obtain the use of a debit card, we can help.
 We don’t require any credit checks or proof of address to open a Suits Me® account.

 How to Open a Suits Me® Account

 Opening a Suits Me® account is quick and easy using our online application form.
-Once complete, your account will be open within 10 minutes.
-You will receive your account number and sort-code and instant access to your online banking and free mobile banking app to be able to start managing your money.
+Once complete, your account will be open within 3 minutes.
+You will receive your account number and sort-code and instant access to your online account and free mobile app to be able to start managing your money.
 Your Suits Me® debit card will then arrive in the post within 3-5 working days.
 Open your account today and take back your financial freedom.